 AB Tech consistently ranks as a top college of origin for students transferring to WCU.
-To help AB Tech students planning to transfer to WCU, we have a full time Admissions staff member on the AB Tech campus.
-Located in the Bailey Building, Liz Gilliam is available Monday – Friday 8:30 – 4:30 to meet with students.
-She will helps students create transfer plans, reviews course schedules to ensure classes will transfer and helps students through the transfer process.
-Students can call or email to make an appointment.
-Please remember, when visiting Liz you do not need to wait in the Student Services waiting line in the Bailey Building.
+To help AB Tech students planning to transfer to WCU, we have a full time Admissions staff member on the AB Tech campus in the Bailey Building.
+Beth can assist students to find degree information, reviews course schedules to ensure classes will transfer and helps students through the transfer process.
+Students can use the link below to make an appointment.
+Please remember, when visiting Beth you do not need to wait in the Student Services waiting line in the Bailey Building.

 The Western 2Step Program is currently offline for updates.

 Students within the N.C.
 Community College System (NCCCS) intending to transfer to WCU should access the following resources.

 Information for Transfer Students – This page on the Registrar’s Office webpage contains information about the transfer of credit and has links to additional information.